Benefits of Collagen

-Collagen is made up of many amino acids, primarily glycine, proline, alanine, hydroxyproline, and glutamic acid.
-There are different types of collagen; some are derived from animal bones or skin, and others from animal cartilage.
+It is made up of many amino acids, primarily glycine, proline, alanine, hydroxyproline, and glutamic acid.
+There are different types; some are derived from animal bones or skin, and others from animal cartilage.
 Most of the studies are based on Bovine Collagen.

 There are four main types of collagen called type I, II, III and IV.

-- Type I collagen accounts for 90% of the body’s collagen.
-This is particularly important for support healthy skin, bones, tendons, fibrous cartilage, connective tissue.
+- Type I accounts for 90% of the body’s collagen.
+This is particularly important for the support of healthy skin, bones, tendons, fibrous cartilage, connective tissue.

-- Type II collagen is found in elastic cartilage, which cushions joints.
+- Type II is found in elastic cartilage, which cushions joints.

-- Type III collagen provides support for arteries, organs and muscle.
+- Type III provides support for arteries, organs and muscle.

-- Type IV collagen is more associated with skin health.
+- Type IV is more associated with skin health.

-Our bodies are able to make collagen using amino acids (glycine and proline) in combination with vitamin C and copper.
-As you age, your body produces less and lower-quality collagen which can in turn contribute to some of the noticeable signs of ageing such as wrinkles.
-Cartilage also weakens with age which can make us more vulnerable to injury, stiffness and pain.
+Our bodies are able to make the protein using amino acids (glycine and proline) in combination with vitamin C and copper.
+As you age, your body produces less and lower-quality collagen.
+This can in turn contribute to some of the noticeable signs of ageing such as wrinkles.
+What’s more, cartilage also weakens with age which can make us more vulnerable to injury, stiffness and pain.

-There are certain dietary patterns that can interfere with the production of collagen.
-Excess sugar and carbohydrates in the diet, uv sun damage, smoking and certain health conditions such as lupus.
+There are certain dietary patterns that can interfere with the production of the protein: excess sugar and carbohydrates in the diet, UV sun damage, smoking, and certain health conditions such as lupus.

-You can increase your intake of collagen with certain foods too.
+You can increase your intake of the protein with certain foods too.
 Of particular note is bone broth which is rich in gelatine.

 Hydrolysed collagen is a popular supplement.
-Hydrolysed means that the amino acids in collagen have been broken down so that they’re more easily digested and absorbed.
+Hydrolysed means that the amino acids contained within have been broken down so that they’re more easily digested and absorbed.
 Research has demonstrated many benefits from taking collagen supplements.